AppliedMechanics/AMrotor/docs/examples/Laval_Modal/Config_modal_Laval.rst

     :start-after: PID-controller
     :end-before: Active Magnetic Bearing

-The initialization of the active magnetic bearing struct-field and the corresponding control variable called "count" comes here.
+No active magnetic bearings (AMB's) are intended for this model.
+Nevertheless the initialization of the AMB is necessary to avoid errors.
+The initialization consists of the assignment of a AMB field in the cnfg-struct and the definition of a control variable "count".

 .. literalinclude:: /../Examples/Simple_Laval/Config_Sim_Modal.m
     :language: matlab